AymanMakram/airbnb-clone-project/README.md

 - **Securing payments:** Ensures all payment transactions are safe and cannot be intercepted or manipulated.
 - **Maintaining system integrity:** Prevents malicious access and keeps the system reliable and stable.
 - **Building user trust:** A secure system increases user confidence and platform credibility.

+## CI/CD Pipeline

+### Continuous Integration (CI)
+Continuous Integration ensures that code changes are automatically tested and validated whenever they are pushed to the repository.
+This helps detect bugs early, maintain code quality, and prevent integration issues during development.

+### Continuous Delivery/Deployment (CD)
+Continuous Delivery automates the process of preparing code for deployment, while Continuous Deployment goes one step further by automatically releasing updates to the production environment.
+This ensures faster and more reliable delivery of new features and fixes.

+### Importance for the Project
+Implementing a CI/CD pipeline improves development efficiency by automating testing, building, and deployment processes.
+It reduces human errors, ensures consistent code quality, and enables rapid iterations — which is essential for a scalable backend like the Airbnb Clone.

+### Tools Used
+- **GitHub Actions** – Automates testing and integration workflows
+- **Docker** – Containerizes application components for consistent deployment
+- **Docker Compose** – Manages multi-container deployments
+- **CI/CD pipelines** – Used to run automated build and deploy steps